Rules of Play

 - No player may compete, or be rostered, on more than one team during the tournament.

-- No High School graduates will be eligible.
+- No High School graduates are eligible.

 Points will be awarded after each game in the following manner: